-If Proposal 1 is adopted by our Stockholders as described under "Arrangements Regarding Board Composition and Nomination and Election of Directors," the Noteholders voting exclusively and separately as a class, will be entitled to elect two of our directors, and the remaining director nominees will be elected by the holders of our common stock, voting separately as a class.
+As discussed under Proposal 1 above and under "Arrangements Regarding Board Composition and Nomination and Election of Directors," the Noteholders voting separately as a class, are currently entitled to elect three of our directors, and all of our remaining directors are elected by the holders of our common stock, voting separately as a class.
 The procedures for these separate votes by our Stockholders and Noteholders, together with information about the candidates for the relevant election, are presented below under the headings "Stockholder Director Nominees" and "Noteholder Director Nominees," respectively.